 The Barefoot Contessa went on to explain that she uses Diamond Crystal Kosher Salt for cooking.

-Diamond Crystal Kosher Salt, $13 for 3 pounds, Amazon
+Diamond Crystal Kosher Salt, $13, Amazon

 Maldon Sea Salt Flakes, $6 for 8.5 ounces, Amazon